yzziizzy/gpuedit/DEVELOPMENT.md

 == BUGS ==
 * Mouse scroll on files with fewer lines than the screen
-* Cut/Copy should do nothing without an active selection
 * Should not be able to delete the last line
 * Fix cursor position after undo
 * GUIManager should pop focus stack if focused control is deleted
 * Check all column usage for correct 1/0 basing
-* Active tab does not highlight correctly
 * Theme styling of selection stub on empty lines
 * Line numbers occasionally overlap the tray for a single frame when scrolling, in violation of z-index
+* Clicking on the find box/editor area should steal focus

 == Low Priority ==